Is your business ready to go global?

 How EVs Are Driving Towards A More Sustainable Future

-By FedEx | First published: January 31, 2023 Updated: September 8, 2023
+By FedEx | First published: January 31, 2023 Updated: April 20, 2024

 Driving towards our goal of achieving carbon neutral operations by 2040, we’ve been busy testing and deploying zero-emission electric vehicles in some of the busiest cities in Asia Pacific, the Middle East and Africa.

-Electrification holds the key to our future.
+Electrification holds the key to future mobility.

-FedEx is committed to revolutionizing its sustainable operations over the next two decades, pressing ahead with an ambitious goal to be completely carbon neutral by 2040.
-This includes transforming its entire parcel pickup and delivery fleet to zero-emission electric vehicles by 2040.
-The company also plans to convert 50% of global pickup and delivery vehicle purchases to electric by 2025, increasing to 100% by 2030.
+At FedEx, we’ve committed to revolutionizing our sustainable operations over the next two decades, pressing ahead with our ambitious goal to be completely carbon neutral by 2040.
+This includes transforming our entire parcel pickup and delivery fleet to zero-emission electric vehicles.

 Read on to find out more: